zhangtianshu/zhangtianshu.github.io/_pages/about.md

 ---
 Hello!

-I am a third-year Ph.D. student in Natural Language Processing group at The Ohio State University.
+I am a fourth-year Ph.D. student in Natural Language Processing group at The Ohio State University.
 I am fortunate to be advised by Prof. [Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
-Previously, I did my internship at IBM Research in 2022.
+Previously, I did my internship at IBM Research in 2022 and Adobe in 2024.
 Prior to OSU, I received B.S. in CSE from University of Electronic Science and Technology of China.

 My primary research lies in the area of natural language processing and machine learning.
 Specifically:

 - **Natural Language Interface**: building advanced natural language interfaces to tables and relational databases (a.k.a. semantic parsing, table QAs).
 - **Learning Paradigm**: instruction tuning and federated learning.
-- **Large Language Models**: (pre-)training, evaluation, analysis and data engineering.
+- **Large Language Models and Agents**: (pre-)training, evaluation, analysis data engineering, and LLM-based agent framework design.

 *I'm actively looking for collaborators.
 Feel free to drop me an email if you are interested in working with me!*

 News
 ======
+- 06/2025: 1 paper is accepted at VLDB 2025.
+- 06/2025: 1 paper is accepted at ICML 2025 Workshop WCUA.
+- 05/2024: Excited to start my internship at Adobe (San Jose)!
-- 03/2024: 1 paper is accepted at NAACL 2024.
+- 03/2024: 1 paper is accepted at NAACL 2024 as an oral paper(145/2434=6.0%)!.
 - 11/2023: Check out our new preprint: [TableLlama: Towards Open Large Generalist Models for Tables](https://osu-nlp-group.github.io/TableLlama/).
 - 10/2023: 1 paper is accepted at EMNLP 2023.
 - 07/2023: 1 paper is accepted as a demo paper at SIGDIAL 2023.